This post may contain affiliate links. Please see my disclosure policy for details.

 However, it was finally completed in 1500 with the addition of the ambitious construction of the church spire.
 This was a bit of an architectural blunder as it started to move!
 Throughout time, there have been numerous efforts to stabilise it.

 Today, we can wander around this amazing site and admire the exterior architecture and the gorgeous interiors!

-As you walk in you can see the eye catching stained glass windows which let the rays natural sunlight inside.
-If you grab a pamphlet for a small fee, you can find out about all the artefacts inside the church and its history.
+As you walk in you can see the eye-catching stained glass windows which let the rays of natural sunlight inside.
+If you grab a pamphlet for a small fee, you can find out about all the artifacts inside the church and its history.

 4. Browse in Burford Shops on the picturesque high street